 Zavino Pizzeria and Wine Bar

-Zavino is a new pizzeria and wine bar located at the epicenter of the city’s trendy Midtown Village neighborhood.
+Zavino is a delicious pizzeria and wine bar located at the epicenter of the city’s trendy Midtown Village neighborhood.
 The restaurant features a seasonal menu, classic cocktails, an approachable selection of wine and beer and some of the best late night menu offerings in the area.

 The restaurant’s interior looks great — it has a simple, rustic feel with an original brick wall, large picture windows, a long bar and a large outdoor cafe coming this spring.